aaronspring/test_website/index.md

   return 1 - rps_ML / rps_benchmark  # positive means ML better than ECMWF benchmark
 ```

-The final `RPSS` relevant for the prizes is calculated globally with spatial weighting and averaged over the two variables and two steps.
+The `RPSS` relevant for the prizes is first calculated globally on a 1.5 degree grid.
+The final `RPSS` is then spatially weighted by latitude and averaged over the two variables and two steps.
 For diagnostics, we host leaderboards for the two variables in three regions:

 - Northern extratropics (90N-30N)
 - Tropics (29N-29S)